wikimedia/operations-debs-varnish4/doc/sphinx/include/vtc-syntax.rst

 Receive a GOAWAY frame.

-rxgoaway
+txgoaway
 ........

 Possible options include:

 \-err STRING|INT
-	set the error code to eplain the termination.
+	set the error code to explain the termination.
 The second argument can be a integer or the string version of the error code as found in rfc7540#7.